1cupCOOKED rice, cooked per package instructions (approximately 1 cup cooked)

-Roast cut side up (interior side up) for 40-45 minutes or until fork tender and cooked through.
+Roast cut side up (interior side up) for 40 to 45 minutes or until fork tender and cooked through.

 Meanwhile, cook rice per package instructions and lay to one side.

-In a non stick pan on medium low heat, cook bacon about 10 -12 minutes or until crisp.
+In a non stick pan on medium low heat, cook bacon about 10 to 12 minutes or until crisp.
 Remove bacon, drain grease and lay bacon to one side.